-Lastly, under ESC Policy # 3 of the Guidance Document "The Sponsorship Agreement (the "Contract") between ESCCO and its sponsored community schools establishes the relationship between those parties.
-During the term of such agreements, however, there may be: a) changes to federal and/or state laws, regulations or rules are inconsistent with the terms of the Contract; or b) School data and changes to Ohio's accountability system that require modifications to the Contract Performance Measures."
+Under ESC Policy No. 3 of the Guidance Document "The Sponsorship Agreement (the "Contract") between ESCCO and its sponsored community schools establishes the relationship between those parties.
+During the term of such agreements, however, there may be: a) changes to federal and/or state laws, regulations or rules that are inconsistent with the terms of the Contract; or b) School data and changes to Ohio's accountability system that require modifications to the Contract Performance Measures."
+Also, as granted by Appendix A. Flexibility During Periods of Declared Emergencies, adjustments may also be needed during periods of emergency.